What is fetal growth restriction (FGR)?

 - Arteria uterina (uterine artery): the blood vessel of the mother that supplies blood to the womb.
 An abnormal measurement can indicate that the placental development has not been optimal.

 - Arteria umbilicalis (umbilical artery): the artery in the umbilical cord.
 An abnormal measurement may suggest high resistance in the placenta, which may be simplified as ‘the placenta is too small for this baby’.
-Because the placenta does not let enough blood through, the baby’s heart has to work harder.
-This measurement therefore reflects the increased effort from the heart of the baby.
+This measurement reflects the increased effort from the heart of the baby.

 - Arteria cerebri media (middle cerebral artery): this is an important blood vessel in the brain of the baby.
-If the placenta does not work well, the baby redistributes blood sends more blood towards the most important organs (the brain and the heart).
-This is good because it helps the important organs, but it also means that there is a problem.
+If the placenta does not work well, the baby redistributes blood, sends more blood towards the most important organs (the brain and the heart).
+This is a good compensation because it helps the organs that are most important for survival, but it also means that there is a problem.

 - Ductus venosus: this is the blood vessel that transports the oxygen-rich blood from the placenta back to the heart of the baby.
 When the baby’s heart is struggling to perform the increased effort and starts to fail, this may be seen here.